juoweichen/Ant-Farm-Simulator/README.md

 Your ant colony must move from on room to another.
 How do you do it in the shortest time possible?
 This project will get you acquainted with graph traversal algorithms: your program will have to intelligently select paths and precise movements used by the ants.

 ## Project Objectives
+The goal of this project is to find the quickest way to get n ants across the farm.
+Quickest way means the solution with the least number of lines, respecting the output format requested below.<br/>

 The program will receive the data describing the ant farm from the standard output in the following format:
 ```